Sleep problems and snoring

 Snoring is mild if it stops when you stir from sleep and turn over.
 Severe snoring continues regardless of sleep position.

 Sleep apnoea is when you repeatedly stop breathing for short periods while asleep.
 During sleep apnoea, the upper part of the airway collapses and blocks off airflow for a few seconds.
 This causes you to partially wake and start breathing again, which leads to disturbed sleep and tiredness the next day.
-A sleep assessment should be undertaken.
+You may need a sleep assessment to see if you have sleep apnoea and assess how severe it is.
 Supportive measures such as a continuous positive airway pressure machine (cPAP) or mouth guard may relieve sleep apnoea.

 Snoring is more common in men, possibly because of men’s anatomy and fat distribution.
 Obesity and large neck circumference, alcohol or other sedatives, smoking and Parkinson’s disease all increase the likelihood of snoring.